One of Us Is Lying (TV series): Filming

 Filming for the pilot took place in Vancouver, Canada—from November 2 to November 20, 2019.
 Scenes were shot at several local sites, including Central Park; Blenheim Street; West 53rd Avenue; and a parking lot on Boundary Road.
 Due to the COVID-19 pandemic, the crew had difficulties restarting production.
 They decided to film the rest of the show in New Zealand.
 According to producer Matt Groesch, the beaches on the country's east coast provided an excellent match to those in Southern California.
 The crew visited many locations, such as Auckland, the North Shore, and Waiwera.
 Groesch had to figure out a method to replicate the high school setting in Auckland as they had previously been shot elsewhere in the pilot.
 Several locations were used, including the AUT Millennium and the ASB Showgrounds.
 The team used Rangitoto College as the backdrop for Bayview High's rival school.
 The remaining seven episodes started shooting on May 10, 2021.
-Due to a a COVID-19 lockdown, the last few days of production shifted to Ontario, Canada.
+Due to a COVID-19 lockdown, the last few days of production shifted to Ontario, Canada.
 Filming concluded in late September 2021.
 Production returned to New Zealand for the second season.

+Cancelation

+On January 20, 2023, Peacock canceled the series after two seasons.
+According to Deadline Hollywood, Peacock executives were satisfied with the show's creative output, but it was unable to attract the necessary viewership to support more seasons.

+Release

+The first three episodes premiered on Peacock on October 7, 2021, followed by three episodes on October 14, and the final two episodes of the first season on October 21.
+All eight episodes of season two were released on Peacock on October 21, 2022.
+On Netflix, the seasons were released on February 18 and November 16, 2022, respectively.

 Reception

-The first three episodes premiered on Peacock on October 7, 2021, followed by three episodes on October 14, and the final two episodes of the first season on October 21.

 Before its premiere, critics were given the first three episodes to review.
-From The Wall Street Journal, John Anderson said the series was difficult to categorize and wrote, "what distinguishes the series as storytelling, is the way it careens its way through its various plot points, unencumbered by the need for explanations or narrative development.
-We don't need all that.
-The conclusion will be a surprise, one assumes.
+From The Wall Street Journal, John Anderson said the series was difficult to categorize and wrote that "the way it careens its way through its various plot points, unencumbered by the need for explanations or narrative development" is what set the series apart as storytelling.
+He, however, felt that that was unnecessary, saying: "The conclusion will be a surprise, one assumes.
 But the getting there is, as they might say in French class, déjà vu."
 Brad Newsome, writing for The Sydney Morning Herald, said the story "deftly tweaks its balance of suspicions to keep things interesting, but it's McKenna and Van Grootel who really pull focus."
-The Hollywood Reporter's Angie Han said the series was missing a spark to set it apart from similar programming, with characters that feel like "archetypes," a "sour, dour mood, with few moments of either levity or raw pain," and dull colors that "keep the show's emotions at arm's length.
-The story moves forward at a painless pace, and the characters are easy enough to like, if not really interesting enough to love.
-But without any notable quirks or deep insights, it's also a show that seems likely to disappear from memory as soon as that binge is over."
+The Hollywood Reporter's Angie Han said the series was missing a spark to set it apart from similar programming, with characters that feel like "archetypes", a "sour, dour mood, with few moments of either levity or raw pain", and dull colors that "keep the show's emotions at arm's length".
+She opined that due to its lack of "notable quirks or deep insights", the series is likely to be forgotten by the viewer once it ends.